fluid-systems/SOFIRpy/README.md

 [![Python 3.9+](https://img.shields.io/badge/python-3.9+-blue.svg)](https://www.python.org/downloads/)
  ## Overview
-This package provides a framework to co-simulate Functional Mock-up Units (FMU) with custom models written in python, e.g. controllers and to store the data and meta data of the simulation according to the Research Data Management (RDM).
+This package provides a framework to co-simulate Functional Mock-up Units (FMU) with custom models written in python and to store the data and meta data of the simulation according to the Research Data Management (RDM).
 Additionally the package provides functionalities to export a OpenModelica or Dymola model as a fmu.